-- increase the total number of credits for graduation. - establish a "core" curriculum for all students that is linked to the Learning Standards and to the Regents exams. - require all students to undertake additional study in mathematics, science and technology. - require all students to pass five Regents exams (following a phase-in schedule) - require proficiency in a second language - provide a safety net for students with disabilities implement new requirements with the students entering ninth grade in 2004.
+- increase the total number of credits for graduation. - establish a "core" curriculum for all students that is linked to the Learning Standards and to the Regents exams. - · require all students to undertake additional study in mathematics, science and technology - · require all students to pass five Regents exams (following a phase-in schedule) - require proficiency in a second language - provide a safety net for students with disabilities needs, and yet they all must be ready for challenging times ahead.
+Some students need courses that are accelerated, while others need slower-paced courses.
+Some learn best in traditional academic programs, while others thrive in more applied courses that link academic content to occupational or technical fields.

+• implement new requirements with the students entering ninth grade in 2004